-Tier B: Members in service prior to July 1, 2011 and not vested prior to January 1, 2012
+Tier A: Members vested prior to January 1, 2012

-Here is a basic summary of Group I (Employee and Teacher) benefits for members in Tier B. In some cases, additional requirements may apply for certain benefits.
+Here is a basic summary of Group I (Employee and Teacher) benefits for Members in Tier A. In some cases, additional requirements may apply for certain benefits.
 Further information is available online at www.nhrs.org.
 Note: if you are viewing this document online, the underscored items contain links to additional information.